My First Country Music Club Experience

 1992 - Beau Luke and Duke - Cask and Cleaver

-I met some amazing people that year.
-People who've stayed good friends since.
-I even remember meeting Maria Scott for the first time in the toilets at the Town Hall.
+I met some amazing people that year. pivotal relationships formed.
+People who've stayed good friends ever since.
+I even remember meeting Maria Scott for the first time in the toilets at the Auckland Town Hall.
 She looked gorgeous, (as she always does) and was so friendly, she made me feel really good, as I was feeling very nervous.
 She gave me a waistcoat to put on, and that was the day I walked down the road before the actual awards and saw a hat in the shop window.
 It was cool, because it wasn't a typical 'Country' hat.
 It had a point of difference.
 I tried it on, bought it and pretty much haven't taken it off since.
 That was the night that changed my life.

-June 1993 - The Boot Scootin' Boogie Band
+1993 - The Boot Scootin' Boogie Band

-Line dancing was becoming increasingly popular by now, so a line dancing country band was just what Auckland needed.
-We actually ended up going on Tour throughout New Zealand.
-Line dancing was sweeping the country in a huge way.
+Country FM based in Albany, Auckland NZ, played all the latest American Country songs, and we'd do them at our gigs.
+Successful collaboration.
+We Toured throughout New Zealand.
+Line dancing was sweeping the whole country in a huge way.
 Even Paul Holmes of T.V.
 One, came up to the Cask and Cleaver and put us all on his "Holmes" programme. filming the gentlemen who introduced line dancing to the Auckland scene.

-The McSweeney Brothers
+1995 - The McSweeney Brothers

 The 'Line Up' over the years:.